kurim/Cosmoteer-Mods/README.md

 ## My Cosmoteer-Mods

-You can reuse every thing you like. x
+You can reuse every thing you like, but make sure that you mention my work.